ricoandreaslepp/CTF/index.md

 ![Capture](https://user-images.githubusercontent.com/52963102/125533318-157b8dfc-d34a-48c6-aec6-76227eede20c.PNG)

-Now originally I changed the value by hand till I reached _name=18_ and that gives us the flag, but I wanted to try and simulate requests with Python as well.
+Now originally I changed the value by hand till I reached _name=18_ and that gives us the flag, but I wanted to try and simulate requests with as well.

 It really didn't take long, I just had to fill the header with the data needed:
 <code> headers = {